In an increasingly complex regulatory environment, indexes are of paramount importance for effective risk mapping.

 After more than a year of research & development, we are happy to present complementary indexes specifically aimed for risk management and compliance professionals to facilitate the implementation of relevant policies.

-Released in its first edition in May 2019, the Global Corruption Index (GCI) is committed to measuring both public and private corruption as well as other white collar crimes, such as money laundering and terrorism financing issues.
+The Global Corruption Index (GCI) is committed to measuring both public and private corruption as well as other white collar crimes, such as money laundering and terrorism financing issues.
 The GCI is based on robust objective and subjective indicators provided by internationally recognized entities.

 Measured at an aggregate level, the GCI provides a score, ranking and risk evaluation for as many as 199 countries, offering a compliance solution to current legal frameworks such as the FCPA, the UK Bribery Act and the French law Sapin II.